uzyovoys/zenbot/_pages/botscript/input.md

 ### **id** attribute
 You can define some non unique identifier for any input to have knowledge about what particular input was matched.

-{% include note.html text="This is useful only if you work with Zenbot's REST API." %}
+{% include note.html text="This attribute is useful only if you connect your bot with Telegram Botan analytics service or if you work with Zenbot's REST API." %}